 This paradox is best to be reflected upon on Friday evening at a bar, which can create the appropriate mood.
-It is formulated as follows: “In any pub, there is someone such that if he is drinking, then everyone in the pub is drinking.“ The logic is as follows:
+It goes as follows: “In any pub, there is such a person who, if they are drinking, then everyone in the pub is drinking.“ The logic is as follows:

-B) The second option is has it that not everyone is drinking in the pub.
-Then only one person remains sober, let it be Jack again.
-Since it is incorrect to say that he is drinking, it is safe to say that when he is, everyone else is drinking also.
+B) The second option is that not everyone is drinking in the pub.
+Then, only one person remains sober, let it be Jack again.
+Since it is incorrect to say that he is drinking, it is safe to say that when he is, everyone else is drinking too.

-From the point of view of common sense these claims more than far-fetched.
-But according to the rules of scientific logic they work.
+From the common-sense point of view, these claims are more than far-fetched.
+But according to the rules of scientific logic, they work.
 Firstly, a false statement could lead to any conclusion.
-Secondly, the fact that Jack is drinking is a false statement when we say that if he is drinking, everyone else is drinking also, which is also a false statement.
+Secondly, the fact that Jack is drinking is a false statement when we say that if he is drinking, everyone else is drinking too, which is also a false statement.
 Hence, the total conditional statement is true.

 2. The paradox of the liar

 One of the oldest and most popular scientific paradoxes has many statements: “I am lying”, “This statement is a lie,” and even «Everybody lies».
 According to the legend, this paradox, which is favored by Gregory House, belongs to a Cretan by the name of Epimenides, who believed that all Cretans were liars, the statement which puzzled philosophers for a long time.

 If «Everybody lies» is a true statement, it means that even Mr. House lies.
 So the statement carrying a message that everyone lies is itself a lie, and it contradicts the content of the statement.
 Conversely, if the statement is false, House is telling the truth.